richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

     }

-Hopefully the datacat types provide a general enough model to allow you to manage arbritary files you build up with data, and the interface should be clearer than dropping multiple fragment files.
+Hopefully the datacat types provide a general enough model to allow you to manage files that you build up with data, and the interface should be clearer than dropping multiple fragment files.

 I have some rough edges to sand away, which may include giving it a better name, and much more testing to do, but datacat should be